MetaLex-Tech/borg-core/README-yearnBorg.md

 A ychad member can unilaterally resign by calling `EjectImplant.selfEject(false)` without approval.
 The Safe contract ensures threshold validity.
 Members are prohibited from calling `EjectImplant.selfEject(true)` as it would alter the multisig threshold.
 Consequently, they cannot self-resign when the remaining member count equals the threshold.

+## Restricted Advanced Operations

+Once ychad is "BORGed," the following operations are restricted for security reasons unless explicitly whitelisted:

+- Transactions executed in `DelegateCall` mode

+However, to ensure a seamless user experience, commonly used advanced operations are preemptively whitelisted, including:

+- Batch Transactions (via `MultiSendCallOnly`)

+Note: `MultiSendCallOnly` is whitelisted, but `MultiSend` is not, as it permits arbitrary `delegatecall`, posing security risks.
+Operations relying on `MultiSend`, such as manual fund distributions, can typically be performed using safer alternatives, like custom vetted contracts.

 ## Key Parameters